MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineVoiceRoute.md

 ```

 ### -OnlinePstnGatewayList
-This parameter contains a list of online gateways associated with this voice route.
+This parameter contains a list of online gateways associated with this online voice route.
 Each member of this list must be the service Identity of the online PSTN gateway.
 The service Identity is a string in the format OnlinePstnGateway:<FQDN>, where FQDN is the fully qualified domain name (FQDN) of the pool or the IP address of the server.
 For example, OnlinePstnGateway:redmondpool.litwareinc.com.

 By default this list is empty.
 However, if you leave this parameter blank when creating a new voice route, you'll receive a warning message.